Back to Blog

 Practical Strategies

-If you're considering stopping or tapering your GLP-1 medication:
+If you're considering stopping or tapering your GLP-1 medication, or looking into more affordable options to continue treatment through a telehealth provider:

 The Bottom Line

-The emerging consensus in obesity medicine is that for many patients, some form of ongoing treatment — whether full dose, maintenance dose, or periodic use — is the most realistic path to sustained results.
+The emerging consensus in obesity medicine is that for many patients, some form of ongoing treatment, whether continued injectable therapy, a maintenance strategy, or possibly an oral maintenance option, is the most realistic path to sustained results.
+If cost is a barrier to staying on treatment, there are proven ways to reduce GLP-1 costs.

 We'll update this article as new data on tapering protocols and maintenance strategies emerges.